AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Conclusions and open questions

 Despite the promising future of AI-powered DTs, application of AI to DTs could face challenges.
 As opposed to classical statistical methods, AI algorithms are generally black boxes where their inner workings are not transparent to developers nor users.
 Thus, interpretability or explainability using Shapley value \cite{lundberg2017unified}, PIDL \cite{di2023physics}, symbolic regression \cite{makke2024interpretable}, or Kolmogorov-Arnold networks \cite{liu2024kan} can potentially reveal to some degree the rationale underlying the predictions.
 Unlike humans, AI models do not understand causes and heavily rely on correlations to make predictions.
 Without knowing causality could render AI methods incapable of generalizing to unseen data.
 Thus, augmenting AIs with causal reasoning and inference could increase its deductive capabilities \cite{ruan2022aaai,ruan2023causal,ruan2024causal}.
 In addition, generative AIs could produce hallucination, which might lead to nonphysical predictions or unrealistic decision making.
 Introducing physics based domain knowledge could help fine tune these models, enhance inductive biases, and generate more meaningful outputs.
+On the other hand, the emergence of LLM could facilitate the alignment of AI models with human preference.
+For example, reinforcement learning from human feedback \cite{kaufmann2024survey} has seen a rapid growth for preferential learning in autonomous driving \cite{huang2024safety}, as well as the generation of more realistic traffic DTs \cite{cao2024reinforcement}.

 Last but not the least, there has been a growing trend in developing safe AI systems aligned with human values and objectives.
 For example, recent studies have focused on evaluating LLMs in terms of toxicity \cite{chetnani2023evaluating}, privacy \cite{yao2024survey}, ethics \cite{ong2024ethical}, and fairness \cite{morales2024dsl}, indicating that LLMs are not sufficiently safe.
 It is thus crucial to continually achieve safety guarantees of AI, especially for the implementation of DTs.